 There are 8 wheelchair spaces available in Stalls.
 Access to Stalls is available via the easy access entrance on Station Street.

-Access to Dress Circle and Grand Upper Circle is via stairs.
+Access to Dress Circle and Grand Upper Circle and Ambassador Lounge is via stairs.

 There is no lift access at the theatre.